UniMath/agda-unimath/src/set-theory/cardinals.lagda.md

 the universe of sets of any given
 [universe level](foundation.universe-levels.md), and such an isomorphism class is called a
-{{#concept "cardinal" Disambiguation="sets" WD="cardinal number" WDID=Q163875}}.
+{{#concept "cardinal" Disambiguation="of sets" WD="cardinal number" WDID=Q163875}}.

 Note that this definition takes advantage of the [univalence axiom](foundation.univalence.md): By the univalence axiom [isomorphic sets](foundation.isomorphisms-of-sets.md) are [equal](foundation-core.identity-types.md), and will be mapped to the same element in the set truncation of the universe of all sets.
-S

 ## Definition